island-is/island.is/libs/judicial-system/message/README.md

 nx test judicial-system-message
 ```

+**Prerequisites:**

-Ensure that you have all dependencies installed and that your environment is correctly set up to avoid any test failures.
+- Ensure all dependencies are installed.
+- Verify that your environment is correctly configured.

+Failure to meet these prerequisites could lead to test failures.
 ```